 SOURCE WATER ASSESSMENT SUMMARY: To raise awareness about the importance of preventing water pollution, the NYS Department of Health (NYSDOH) has evaluated the susceptibility of water supplies statewide for potential contamination under the Source Water Assessment Program (SWAP).
 Through its assessment of the Hemlock/Canadice Lake watershed, SWAP identified several potential sources of contamination, none particularly noteworthy.
 The City’s extensive testing of these pristine lakes confirms that contamination from human activity is negligible.
 For more information on SWAP, please call the NYSDOH, Geneva District Office at (315) 789-3030.

-FACTS AND FIGURES Since August 1, 2020, we pumped, on average 27,344 gallons per day to meet the daily demand for customers and water quality.
-The total amount of water pumped was 4,238,309 gallons.
-The amount of water delivered to customers was approximately 2,734,355 gallons.
-The difference in these figures is water that was released from the system to keep the water fresh in the distribution system while customers were connecting to the system.
-Our highest one-day total of water pumped into the distribution system was 149,069 gallons.
+FACTS AND FIGURES In calendar year 2021, we pumped, on average 25,240 gallons per day to meet the daily demand for customers and water quality.
+The total amount of water pumped was 9,213,165 gallons.
+The amount of water delivered to customers was approximately 7,539,760 gallons.
+The difference in these figures is non-revenue water (NRW).
+The NRW is used for firefighting purposes, water main flushing, or otherwise attributed to distribution system leaks, meter and billing inaccuracies and water illegally obtained.
+Our highest one-day total of water pumped into the distribution system was 98,885 gallons.
 The Town charges users of the system $35.00 per quarter plus $.0079 per gallon.

 ARE THERE CONTAMINANTS IN OUR DRINKING WATER?
 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead and copper, volatile organic compounds, total trihalomethanes, haloacetic acids, radiological and synthetic organic compounds.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though representative, are more than one year old.